dhbradshaw/keras_play/log.md

 ## 2016-01-22
 I think it's appropriate to be a little flexible on your exact plans in the beginning of an endeavor.
 Just like the multiplier to the input of a softmax function can be small in the beginning and larger later, it's worth noting that you are uncertain at the beginning.
-Anyway, I just found a udacity course at
+Anyway, I just found a free deep learning cource from Udacity at

 https://udacity.com/course/deep-learning--ud730